Protein:

 Prepare the other ingredients

-Thinly slice the red onion and measure out the remaining ingredients for the Loma Saltado.
+Thinly slice the red onion and measure out the remaining ingredients for the Loma saltado.

-Cook the Loma Saltado
+Cooking the Loma Saltado Steak Stir Fry

 Add the remaining tablespoon of oil in the same pan, then add the red onion and cook for about 5 minutes, until softened and browned.
 Reduce the heat to medium.